antoshre/hack_asm_lifter/README.md

 ## Installation

 Clone the repo, build with CMake.
-External deps will be detected and pulled automatically if necessary.
+External deps will be detected and pulled automatically if necessary, except LLVM.

 ## Requirements